Forty people died Thursday as a result of the raging Carmel forest fire in the North which continued to spread overnight Friday.

 The head of the Haifa Police, Dep.-Cmdr.
 Ahuva Tomer, was critically injured in the same area by the fire.
 She was evacuated to the Rambam Medical Center suffering from severe burns, and doctors were fighting for her life on Thursday night.

 Police began distributing water and food to displaced residents at Tirat Hacarmel on Thursday night.
-Police Insp.-Gen. David Cohen arrived on the scene, and ordered police officers to assist in life-saving rescue operations, identify victims, and oversee evacuation efforts.
+Police Insp.-Gen. David Cohen arrived on the scene, and ordered police officers to assist in life-saving rescue operations, identify victims, and oversee evacuation efforts.'We will not gain control tonight'

 Fire chief Shimon Romach added that the firefighting operation would be limited to ground forces after sunset, since fire planes cannot be used at night.
 "We will not get control of this tonight," he added.